sameer-goel/Smart-HR-Bot-with-SentimentAnalysis-Integrated-with-SMS-and-other-services/Use Case 2. User authentication and validation against identity database (DynamoDB in our case) - Lambda Validation.md

 ```

 ### Configure Event to test this function in lambda
-this is same event used in use-case 1
+this is same event used in use-case 1, change the values according to your data
 ```
 {
   "messageVersion": "1.0",